 External decorations

-Repair category 2
+Repair category 1

 Notes Paint finished and decorated external surfaces will require redecoration on a regular basis.
-The external décor is weathered.
-Painted timbers will require future redecoration to prevent decay to the timbers.

 Conservatories/porches

 Repair category N/A

-Notes None.
+Notes N/A

 Communal areas

 Repair category 1

 Notes Communal areas leading to and surrounding the subject property have been visually inspected where possible, however it should be appreciated that there may be a common repairing liability in respect of other parts of the building out with the scope of our inspection and this should be confirmed.
+A localised rot related defect was noted within the communal areas.
+We have been informed by the vendor that this area has been fully treated and all documentation, where available, should be obtained.

 Garages and permanent outbuildings

 Repair category N/A

-Notes None.
+Notes N/A

-Outside areas and boundaries

-Repair category 1

-Notes Boundary walls and fences should be regularly checked and maintained as necessary.
+Outside areas and boundaries Repair category 2 Notes Weathering was noted to the boundary walls.
+Boundary walls and fences should be regularly checked and maintained as necessary.
 Mature trees/vegetation within the grounds of the property will require future ongoing professional maintenance by an experienced contractor.

-Ceilings Repair category 1 Notes Within the limitations of our inspection no significant defects were noted.
-Some cracked/uneven ceiling plaster was noted and some repairs may be required at the time of redecoration or disturbance.

-Internal walls Repair category 1 Notes Within the limitations of our inspection no significant defects were noted.
-Cracked/bossed wall plaster was noted and repairs may be required at the time of disturbance or redecoration.

-Floors including sub-floors
+We have been informed by the vendor that there is parking to the rear of the block.
+Confirmation can be sought via the title deeds.

+Ceilings

 Repair category 1

+Notes Within the limitations of our inspection no significant defects were noted.

+Internal walls

+Repair category 1

+Notes Within the limitations of our inspection no significant defects were noted.

-Notes Due to fitted carpets and floor coverings no detailed inspection of floors was possible and accordingly no comment can be made on their condition.
+Floors including sub-floors Repair category 1 Notes Due to fitted carpets and floor coverings no detailed inspection of floors was possible and accordingly no comment can be made on their condition.
+Some localised loose and uneven flooring was noted underfoot, deemed to be consistent with the age and character of the property.
+Notwithstanding this, future monitoring of such areas should be anticipated to reduce the risk of future defect.

-Internal joinery and kitchen fittings Repair category 1 Notes Within the limitations of our inspection no significant defects were noted.
-Internal joinery is generally serviceable however some wear and tear items were noted to kitchen fittings/internal doors/facings etc. and future maintenance or upgrading should be anticipated.
+Internal joinery and kitchen fittings

+Repair category 1

+Notes Within the limitations of our inspection no significant defects were noted.